sevennote/The_Mad_Gorillaz/README.md

 # Survey Gorilla
-Survey Monkey clone with ReactJS for dynamic form building
+Survey Monkey clone with dynamic form building

 ## This was a project to create a SurveyMonkey clone with the following objectives:
   - Be able to create a survey with dynamic input fields